Our proofreading service, for which we ask the instructor to do the following:

 If you would like to send testing forms and tests electronically, we have a secure process.
-Just call Melanie Lewis (4696), and she can walk you through the process.
+Just call our testing technician (4696) who can walk you through the process.

 LSS schedules testing appointments in time blocks of two or three hours in order to accommodate all classes (particularly at mid-term and final exam points in the semester).

 LSS is not responsible for determining testing accommodations.
 Those accommodations are determined through Disability Services.
 Instructors are responsible for providing LSS with instructions regarding individual student accommodations.

 Students who receive tutoring must complete tutoring applications.
 LSS must also obtain instructor referrals for these students.
 We send the referral requests to you via email.